HTTP Benchmark Example

 Step 4—view configuration

-The configuration report is stored in file benchmark_config.adoc.
-Convert this file to html with command:
+The configuration report is stored in file benchmark_config.html.

 image demo benchmark config report 1